bharatmahaur/ComparativeStudy/r-fcn/README.md

 `BATCH_SIZE: -1` is required for OHEM

 And I've already provided two configuration files for you(w/ OHEM and w/o OHEM) under `experiments/cfgs` folder, you could just use them and needn't change anything.

-### License

-R-FCN is released under the MIT License (refer to the LICENSE file for details).

 ### Requirements: software